TRADE MISSION: SOUTH AMERICA

-After three successful years building trade routes into South America, Sounds Australia will return to the region for a fourth trade mission this November and December.
-A delegation of music industry professionals and artists will seek to build on established networks and opportunities that have been forged over consecutive trade missions.
+Sounds Australia enjoyed three successful years building trade routes into South America.
+From 2016 – 2018, a delegation of music industry professionals and artists sought to build on established networks and opportunities that have been forged over consecutive trade missions.